nicholasji/Monetary-Muscle/Monetary-Mucle.rst

 [Scenario 1]
 ```````````````````````

-::Income
+Income

-    Given that I want to track my income [some context]
-        And I have multiple sources of income such as my job, home business, miscellaneous, etc. [some additional context]
+Given that I want to track my income and I have multiple sources of income such as my job, home business,        miscellaneous, etc. When I enter my income for the week into the Monetary Muscle main screen I would like to keep each source of income as a separate variable.
+And have these separate variables reported to me in a user friendly way.
-        ...
-    When I enter my income for the week into the Monetary Muscle main screen[event]
-    Then I would like to keep each source of income as a separate variable.[outcome]
-        And have these sperate variables reproted to me in a user friendly way. [additional outcome]
-        ...

 [Scenario 2]
 ```````````````````````